ronoevan/Final_Project/README.md

 - Gene-Variant GUI App
 - ML analyses

-# Time Plan from May 10, 2023 to May 19, 2023

-### 1st Day Wednesday May 10, 2023: DONE
-- Present the proposed Project
-- Gather data
-- Preliminary data exploration subset of dataset for ML analysis
-- Pipeline for ML analysis
-- Work on the App to refine it
-### 2nd Day:Thursday May 11, 2023: DONE
-- Collating the datasets
-- Exploring the dataset
-- Further preliminary data exploration subset of dataset for ML analysis
-- Pipeline for ML analysis for different models
-- Finalize the App for variant calling to capture most of the Variants of Concern (VOC) or subvariants since November 2021
-- EDA for genome selections for ML analysis
-- EDA for feature selection for ML analysis
-###  3rd Day: Friday May 12, 2023: DONE
-- gene and variant calling for bigger dataset
-- Collating the datasets
-- EDA for genome selections for ML analysis
-- EDA for feature selection for ML analysis
-- Exploring and checking usefulness
-- Documenting the results from different modeling algorithms

-### 4th Days: Monday May 15, 2023:  DONE
-- Further expoloration and validation of Machine Learning Algorithms in final data for ML datasets from data got from by gene/variant calling
-- Implement the GUI App to capture the modeling and prediction functions.
-### 5th Day: Tuesday May 16, 2023:  DONE
-- ML analysis continued
-### 6th Day: Wednesday May 17, 2023:  DONE
-- ML analysis
-- Preliminary Results Interpretation
-- Draft of Presentation Preparation
-### 7h Day: Thursday May 18, 2023:  DONE
-- Final Results Interpretation
-- Final Presentation Preparation
-### 8th Day: Friday May 19, 2023:  DONE
-- Presentation of Final Project.
-The project was voted among the top 3 best projects.

 # Implementation and Availability of the hCoV-19 Genome Gene-Caller App version 1.0a and version 1.0b
 - It should be downloaded together with the saved pickle file.